Jack Crowe: Coaching career

 Crowe first came to Arkansas in 1989 as offensive coordinator under Ken Hatfield.
-When Hatfield left to become head coach at Clemson a month after the season ended, athletic director Frank Broyles was in a desperate situation.
-Not only was there nowhere near enough time to find a big-name replacement, but National Signing Day was just three weeks away.
-Broyles persuaded Crowe to drop his initial plans to follow Hatfield to Clemson and take over as head coach of the Razorbacks.
-By the start of the season, the Razorbacks had seen Barry Foster give up his senior season to enter the 1990 NFL Draft and had lost numerous other players to disciplinary and academic problems.
-Under the circumstances, the Razorbacks struggled to a 3-8 record.
+That season ended with a Southwest Conference championship and a 10–2 record.
+But when Hatfield left to become head coach at Clemson a month after the season ended, athletic director Frank Broyles was reportedly in a difficult situation.
+There was not enough time to find a big-name replacement, and National Signing Day was only three weeks away.
+Broyles persuaded Crowe to abandon his initial plans to follow Hatfield to Clemson and take over as head coach of the Razorbacks.
+By the start of the season, Barry Foster had given up his senior season to enter the 1990 NFL draft and the Razorbacks had lost numerous other players to disciplinary and academic problems.
+Under the circumstances, the Razorbacks struggled, finishing with a 3–8 record.
 They barely qualified for a bowl in 1991.

-The Razorbacks opened the 1992 season—their first in the Southeastern Conference—with an upset loss to a Division I-AA team, The Citadel.
+The Razorbacks opened the 1992 season—their first in the Southeastern Conference—with an upset loss to Division I-AA team The Citadel.
+The final score was 3–10 after a Citadel player blocked a field goal attempt and it was returned for a touchdown with just a few seconds left in the game.
 The next day, Broyles announced that Crowe had resigned and that defensive coordinator Joe Kines would coach the Razorbacks for the rest of the season.
-However, Crowe's lawyer subsequently told Sports Illustrated that Crowe had been fired, and Broyles admitted that he'd fired Crowe due to concern that the fans no longer had confidence in him.
-He finished 9-15 in two seasons and one game in Fayetteville.
+However, Crowe's lawyer subsequently stated to Sports Illustrated that Crowe had been fired, and Broyles admitted that he had fired Crowe because of concern that the fans no longer had confidence in him.
+Crowe's record was 9–15 in two seasons and one game in Fayetteville.

 At Jacksonville State, Crowe won two official conference titles.
-He would have won a third in 2009.
-However, JSU was ineligible for the conference title and postseason play after being placed on Academic Progress Rate probation because of the team's poor academic performance.
+In 2009, the team would have won a third, but JSU was ineligible for the conference title and postseason play after being placed on Academic Progress Rate probation due to the team's poor academic performance.
 He also coached Ashley Martin, the first woman to play and score in an NCAA football game and the second woman to play and score in a college game in any division.

-Crowe's 2010 Jacksonville State team pulled a major upset to start the season, beating Houston Nutt's Ole Miss Rebels at Vaught–Hemingway Stadium, 49–48 in double overtime.
-Nutt was an assistant under Crowe when Crowe was fired from Arkansas.
+Crowe's Jacksonville State achieved a major upset to start the season, beating Houston Nutt's Ole Miss Rebels at Vaught–Hemingway Stadium, 49–48 in double overtime.
+Nutt had been an assistant under Crowe when Crowe was fired from Arkansas.
 On November 30, 2012, Crowe was fired by Jacksonville State.